Conservation

 Foraging

 There are many edible and medicinal species of plants at Heritage Acres.
-If you would like to learn more about this aspect of the natural world, we offer foraging workshops in the fall and spring.
 Some of our favorite species for harvesting are blackberries (Rubus fruticosus) and paw paws (Asimina triloba).
 Paw paw trees are so plentiful that we named an entire ridge after them.
 That section is also available for ashes burial in the woods.

 Through part of our restoration efforts, we have planted several other species that have edible or medicinal qualities, including serviceberry (Amelanchier arborea), hazelnut (Corylus americana), butternut (Juglans cinerea), and witch hazel (Hamamelis virginiana).
 We hope to be harvesting from these plants for years to come.